tomezpl/lbg-char-neo/README.md

 ### Features
 - Character creation experience akin to vanilla GTAO, including the police station interior and animations.
+  - This takes networked players into consideration, hiding other players' peds and disabling their collision on the creator screen.
+  - This will not work with OneSync servers above 48 players.
+Support for OneSync will be added in the future.
 - Native UI look for a consistent style.
 - 20 slots to save characters, which can be loaded at any time
 - Key binding for quickly accessing the menu during gameplay